pydio/cells-client/README.md

 - Make it executable: `chmod u+x cec`,
 - Put it in your path or add a symlink to the binary location, typically:
   `sudo ln -s /<path-to-bin>/cec /usr/local/bin/cec`
-  This last step is only required if you want to configure the completion helper (see below).
+  This last step is **required** if you want to configure the completion helper (see below).
-  Otherwise, you can also do `./cec ls` directly.
+  Otherwise, you can also do `./cec ls` directly (in such case, adapt the suggested commands to run the examples).

 You can verify that `cec` is correctly installed and configured by launching any command, for instance:
 `cec version`